Semi Moist Cat Food and Mixed-Food Diets Nutritional Options for Felines

 Do you have a finicky feline who just doesn’t care for the grocery store stuff, Or maybe you just want to provide some down-home love by making cat food recipes yourself?
 Although not routinely recommended by vets, going for a home-prepared diet for your cat is not too tremendously hard.
 With time and commitment, you can make a home-prepared meal to see how your furry friend takes it.

 A word of caution: the recipe below is deficient in many essential vitamins and minerals, so it’s not recommended for long-term use.
 In other words, it’s a special “tester” meal for you and your cat to try out some home cooking.
-Overall this diet is sufficient in protein, fatty acids, calcium, and phosphorus, but there are a lot of other vitamins and minerals that cats need -- which is why you see many chemical-sounding ingredients on a bag or can of cat food; these are essential nutrients.
+Overall this diet is sufficient in protein, fatty acids, calcium, and phosphorus, but cats need many other vitamins and minerals -- which is why you see many chemical-sounding ingredients on a bag or can of cat food; these are essential nutrients.

 If your cat takes to this recipe or another you find on the internet, talk to your veterinarian or a board-certified veterinary nutritionist to help balance the diet for long-term use.
 Since nutrition is so complex, you’ll want an expert to help you get all the details right for your specific cat.